svunit/svmock/README.md

 # Creating an SVMock

 This goes through the working example in `examples/class/basic`.
 Best to refer to files in that directly as you read through this.
 This assumes that you have an understanding of SVUnit.
-If you don't, you probably want to start at [SVUnit project page](http://www.agilesoc.com/svunit) first, then come back to this.
+If you don't, you probably want to start at the [SVUnit project page](http://www.agilesoc.com/svunit) first, then come back to this.

 In this example, we're unit testing a class called `bedrock`.
-There's one function in `bedrock` that needs to be unit tested called yabba_dabba_do.
+There's one function in `bedrock` that needs to be unit tested called `yabba_dabba_do`.
 Specifically, we're interested in how `bedrock::yabba_dabba_do()` relies on functionality from an instance of `flintstones`.
-Instead of using the real version of `flintstones`, we'll use SVMock to create a `flinstones_mock` so we can directly isolate and test the interaction within an instance of `bedrock`.
+Instead of using the real version of `flintstones`, we'll use SVMock to create a `flinstones_mock` so we can directly isolate and test the interactions within `bedrock`.

 ## Defining a Class